-Leverage magnifies the potential for loss on investments and on invested equity capital.
-As we use leverage to partially finance our investments, you will experience increased risks of investing in our securities.
-For example, as we increase our leverage and, as a result, our total interest expense and other required payments on such indebtedness, any decrease in our income would cause net investment income to decline more sharply than it would have had we not borrowed, and the decline could negatively affect our ability to make the required payments on such indebtedness or on our other securities.
+Leverage magnifies the potential for loss on investments in our indebtedness and on invested equity capital.
+As we use leverage to partially finance our investments, our stockholders will experience increased risks of investing in our securities.
+If the value of our assets increases, then leveraging would cause the NAV attributable to our common stock to increase more sharply than it would have had we not leveraged.
+Conversely, if the value of our assets decreases, leveraging would cause NAV to decline more sharply than it otherwise would have had we not leveraged our business.
+Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause net investment income to decline more sharply than it would have had we not borrowed.
+Such a decline could negatively affect our ability to pay common stock dividends, scheduled debt payments, or other payments related to our securities.
 Increased leverage may also cause a downgrade of our credit rating.
 Leverage is generally considered a speculative investment technique.